 Recently yohimbe, or more accurately, its active ingredient yohimbine, has been the subject of some heated debates among fitness enthusiasts and industry insiders alike.
-While it was originally considered a flop of a supplement, because it did not increase testosterone levels as first suspected, it had developed a bit of a cult following by some men for its reported ability to increase libido and reverse erectile dysfunction.
+While it was originally considered a flop of a supplement, because it did not increase testosterone levels as first suspected, it had developed a bit of a cult following by some men for its reported ability to increase support sexual health.

 However, some supplement manufacturers have recently claimed that it can also aid in the loss of "stubborn fat."
 You know; those areas that just won't lean out no matter how hard you diet and exercise.
 Typically, these areas are located in the midsection of men, and on the glutes and thighs of women.

 With all the claims and hype being thrown around, we asked our own resident supplement expert Dan Gastelu to do a little reading on what the current research says, and shed some light on the subject for us.

 Currently, yohimbe bark is mostly found being used in male aphrodisiac preparations, but some supplement manufacturers have claimed that it can aid fat loss as well.
 Yohimbe is a small evergreen tree native to Africa, and the scientific name is Pausinystalia yohimbe.
 Chemically, Yohimbe bark contains a substance called yohimbine, plus additional similar compounds, known as indole alkaloids.